PersonWithEars/IcarusExecutor/README.md

 Q: It Isnt Attaching And Says The .DLL is missing.

-A: Your Anti-Virus Deleted Necessary Files For The Executor, Turn Off Active Protection Or Set In Exclusion For The Folder Of The Executor.
+A: Your Anti-Virus Deleted Necessary Files For The Executor, Turn Off Active Protection Or Set An Exclusion For The Folder Of The Executor.

 ---